 Employees need to feel validated and that they are valued by the organization.
-Leadership needs to show them, they are looked after.
-Employees don’t leave an organization if they know their opinions matter if they are treated fairly, if their achievements are recognized and if they feel they are an integral part of an organization.
+Leadership needs to show them they have looked after.
+Employees don’t leave an organization if they know their opinions matter if they are treated fairly, if their achievements are recognized, and if they feel they are an integral part of an organization.

 Difference between engagement and commitment